 Utilize Cold Frames And Row Covers

-Both cold frames and row covers help to keep frost off some tender leaves and extend your growing season.
+Both cold frames and row covers help to keep frost off some tender winter vegetables and extend your growing season.
 Just be sure that the plant itself is not touching the plastic surface.
 They can freeze from the contact.

 I know I haven’t covered nearly all the crops that might make a fall debut — what ones have I missed?
-What’s going into your garden this fall?
+What winter vegetables are you putting in your garden this fall?
 And, for you seasoned green-thumbs, what tips would you add to my list?
 Let me know in the comments below, and happy fall planting!